Lovin' Each Day

 "Lovin' Each Day" is the fourth and final single released from Irish singer-songwriter Ronan Keating's debut solo album, Ronan (2000).
 The song was written by Gregg Alexander and Rick Nowels and was included only on the re-release of the album before appearing on Keating's second album, Destination (2002).
 The single was released on 9 April 2001 in Australia and on 16 April in Ireland and the United Kingdom.

-Commercially, "Lovin' Each Day" peaked at number one in Scotland, number two on the UK Singles Chart, and entered the top 10 in Canada, Denmark, Ireland, Italy, New Zealand, and Portugal.
+Commercially, "Lovin' Each Day" peaked at number one in Scotland, at number two on the UK Singles Chart, and within the top 10 in Canada, Denmark, Ireland, Italy, New Zealand and Portugal.
 It was Keating's first song to appear on a US Billboard chart, peaking at number 32 on the Adult Top 40.
-Sales of the song increased when it was used as the theme for Sky Sports' Ford Super Sunday coverage in 2001, and the song received a gold certification from the British Phonographic Industry (BPI) for sales and streams exceeding 400,000 copies in 2023.
+Sales of the song increased when it was used as the theme for Sky Sports' Ford Super Sunday coverage in 2001, and the song received a gold certification from the British Phonographic Industry (BPI) in 2023.